Community Garden

 The bigger picture

-The garden has been made possible thanks to generous funding from the Vacant and Derelict Land Fund, the UK Community Renewal Fund and VKR Foundation.
+The garden was made possible thanks to generous funding from the Vacant and Derelict Land Fund, the UK Community Renewal Fund and VKR Foundation.
 As well as addressing a known demand for public greenspace and growing space in the area, the garden is also a key part in our own plans as a venue to become net-zero, and to significantly enhance our local area.
 Find out more about SWG3's vision for the future.